prajeet21/Yelp-Data-Visualization/README.md

 * Smarita Sharma - sshar173@asu.edu
 * Vishal Dodiya - vmdodiya@asu.edu

-In this project, we visualized restaurants data in Phoenix.
-We want to provide a better user experience for selecting restaurants, recommending them cuisine/ category which matches closely with the selected one.
-Show user related details for a restaurant and a bubble chart for depicting the category/ cuisines present in the region.
+In this project, we have created an interactive dashboard of restaurants data from Yelp dataset.
+We want to provide a better user experience for selecting restaurants, recommending them cuisine/category which matches closely with the selected one.
+Show user related details for a restaurant and a bubble chart of category/cuisines in the region.

 ### Map functions
 ![map](img/Phx_map.png)